teo-jun-xiong/wing_it/README.md

 - [ ] Debugging

 Following from the core features section, we have two core features that are yet to be implemented: deleting, viewing a daily itinerary, and including the time that a user wishes to spend at a pace of interest.
 These core features are listed in order of increasing priority, as we believe that the defining point of Wing It is its ability to input the intended duration.
 We aim to also solve the issues faced during the duration of milestone 2 in hopes to be able to make Wing It user-friendly and easy to understand.
 Implementation of Google's Distance Matrix has proven an issue for us close to the end of Milestone 2 but we are confident that this will be solved by milestone 3 with deeper understanding of Google's developer guides, and under the guidance of our advisor.

-## Credits
-SRIVASTAVA for https://github.com/vastavch/GoogleMapsDistanceMatrixAPI_Demo, which as of Milestone 2, we have largely incorporated into the code.